 Amazon S3 GovCloud Storage (FIPS-140-2) if you need compliance with FIPS 140-2.

-Amazon S3 GovCloud Storage for non-FIPS alternative.
+Amazon S3 GovCloud Storage as the non-FIPS alternative.

-3. Specify your Access Key Id and Secret Access Key
+3. Specify your Access Key ID and Secret Access Key.

-4. Turn on Encrypt Access Keys with a password if you would like to protect your Access Keys with a master password
+4. Turn on Encrypt Access Keys with a password if you would like to protect your Access Keys with a master password.

-5. Click Add new account
+5. Click Add new account.

 You can now choose the newly added account from the Accounts menu: